j-siderius/TinySpark/docs/chapter1/neuron.md

 f(0.78)=1
 $$

 Thus, the output for the neuron in our example would be $1$.
-Putting this into a simple Python script:
+Let's program this into a simple Python script.

 ```python title="single_neuron.py"
 input1 = 0.2